kinlu/eBayTest/README.md

 This test is built on top of [codeceptJS](https://codecept.io/).

 ## Using docker
 The easiest way to run this test is via docker as it has been dockerised.
-You can simply copy the ```docker-compose.yaml``` try the test using:
+You can simply copy the ```docker-compose.yaml``` to anywhere and start everything using:
 ```
 docker-compose up
 ```